census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 		log.Fatalf("Failed to register views: %v", err)
 	}

-	// But also we can change the metrics reporting period to 2 seconds view.SetReportingPeriod(2 * time.Second)

 	// repl is the read, evaluate, print, loop for {
 		if err := readEvaluateProcess(br); err != nil {